Can You Sue for a Personal Injury From Playing Sports?

 It is important for an organization to show that they’re implementing regulations to protect the players and show they’re not being neglectful about the safety of their athletes.
 The NFL and NCAA are trying to penalize players who willfully hit another player’s head (also known as targeting)–this can be seen as a regulation put into play to help keep the players safe.

 Injuries can come from criminal behavior during a sport.
 If another player attacks another player it then ties in a criminal legal angle.
 If the injury is bad enough, you can sue the participant that attacked you but there’s the possibility of not ever receiving that money due to a lack of funds.

 If the league didn’t take measures to protect you from being attacked, then there’s a possibility of a case against the organization.
 The Los Angeles Dodgers had to pay out 17 million to a fan that was attacked in their parking lot.
 The Dodgers lost the case because they didn’t provide enough security that would have protected the fan.

 If a field is unsafe, no players are warned, and a player ends up injured because of the unsafe conditions, it can result in a sports injury lawsuit.
 Strong evidence is needed and many factors will still have to be proven for it to be a strong case, but field operators/owners should be held responsible for maintaining a safe facility.

 Example – Lightning Striking a Player

-Another factor to consider with safety of the field is the weather.
+Another factor to consider with the safety of the field is the weather.
 If it is recognized that lightning is visible and close to the area, the league should be doing everything in its power to protect the players from being struck.
 If a player gets struck and it was obvious that lightning was near, it can make for a strong case.